-- A. A new manufactured home to be placed or an existing manufactured home to be substantially improved or replaced, or that has incurred substantial damage located in Zones A, AE, and AO shall: - 1.
-Have the lowest floor elevated at least two (2) feet above the base flood elevation; - 2.
-Be on a permanent, reinforced foundation; - 3.
-Be installed using methods and practices which minimize flood damage; - 4.
-Be securely anchored to an adequately anchored foundation system to resist flotation, collapse and lateral movement.
+- A. A new manufactured home to be placed or an existing manufactured home to be substantially improved or replaced, or that has incurred substantial damage, located in Zones A, AE, and AO shall: - (1) Have the lowest floor elevated at least two feet above the base flood elevation; - (2) Be on a permanent, reinforced foundation; - (3) Be installed using methods and practices which minimize flood damage; - (4) Be securely anchored to an adequately anchored foundation system to resist flotation, collapse and lateral movement.
 Methods of anchoring are authorized to include, but are not to be limited to, use of over-the-top or frame ties to ground anchors.
-This requirement is in addition to applicable state and local anchoring requirements for resisting wind forces; and - 5.
-Comply with the requirements of Section 10(C) of this Ordinance in cases where fully enclosed areas are present below an elevated manufactured home, including enclosures surrounded by rigid skirting or other material attached to the frame or foundation.
-Flexible skirting and rigid skirting not attached to the frame or foundation of a manufactured home are not required to have flood openings. - B. A recreational vehicle located within a special flood hazard area shall meet one of the following requirements: - 1.
-Be on a site for fewer than 180 consecutive days; or - 2.
-Be fully licensed and ready for highway use on wheels or jacking system, attached to the site only by quick disconnect type utilities and security devices, and have no permanently attached additions; or, - 3.
-Meet the requirements for "manufactured homes" as stated in Section 13(A) of this Ordinance for recreational vehicles in Zones A, AE, and AO or meet the requirements for "manufactured homes" in Section 11 of this Ordinance for recreational vehicles in Zone VE.
+This requirement is in addition to applicable state and local anchoring requirements for resisting wind forces; and

+- (5) Comply with the requirements of § 60-10C of this chapter in cases where fully enclosed areas are present below an elevated manufactured home, including enclosures surrounded by rigid skirting or other material attached to the frame or foundation.
+Flexible skirting and rigid skirting not attached to the frame or foundation of a manufactured home are not required to have flood openings. - B. A recreational vehicle located within a special flood hazard area shall meet one of the following requirements: - (1) Be on a site for fewer than 180 consecutive days; or - (2) Be fully licensed and ready for highway use on wheels or jacking system, attached to the site only by quick-disconnect-type utilities and security devices, and have no permanently attached additions; or - (3) Meet the requirements for manufactured homes as stated in § 60-13A of this chapter for recreational vehicles in Zones A, AE, and AO or meet the requirements for manufactured homes in § 60-11 of this chapter for recreational vehicles in Zone VE.